AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/inbox.md

    >
    >* Workflow items - [Participating in Workflows](/help/sites-cloud/authoring/workflows/participating.md)

-2. Depending on the item selected an action will be started, for example:
+2. Depending on the item selected, an action is started, for example:

-    * A dialog appropriate to the action will be opened
+    * A dialog box appropriate to the action is opened
-    * An action wizard will be started
+    * An action wizard is started
-    * A documentation page will be opened
+    * A documentation page is opened

    For example, **Delegate** will open a dialog: